emmercm/www/src/blog/_be-a-collaborative-engineer.md

 Reflecting on times where I had high friction with a colleague, either on a single project or over a longer term, I had a thought: _I work best with, and am motivated most by, people who want to work with others_.

-Sure, I want to work with smart engineers, there's a lot to be learned by being around engineers with experience that's different from or deeper than mine.
+Sure, I want to work with smart engineers, there's a lot to be learned from being around engineers with experience that's different from or deeper than mine.
 But I don't need to work with so-called 10x engineers; I want to work with capable engineers with strong ownership, a learner mindset, and an eagerness to _invite collaboration_.

 I do not think it is enough to be _able_ to collaborate.
 Instead, I think the bar should be raised to: actively identifying situations where collaboration _is possible_, and actively _inviting_ peers to collaborate with you.